Localizing Arches#

 There are some example commands to make and load PO files in the core arches settings file that can be found here.
 If loading a new PO file, simply replace the existing po file and run compilemessages.

-You can also export strings from your arches graphs for localization using the following arches-specific command
+You can also export strings from your custom Arches templates for localization using the following Django admin commands (in these examples, we are using the French language code “fr”).

 python manage.py i18n makemessages